rajeshv23/twydev.github.io/_posts/2019-10-27-aws-associate-developer-part4.md

   - requires Cognito Federated Identity Pool to work
   - supports offline mode and cross device sync
 - Deprecated by AppSync

+# Serverless Application Model (SAM)

+## Overview

+- Framework for developing and deploying serverless applications
+- Uses simple YAML template to generate complex CloudFormation
+- Only 2 commands, package (which also zips and uploads to S3, and generate an output template) and deploy (which creates a stack based on output template)
+- can use CodeDeploy to deploy lambda functions
+- can run Lambda, API Gateway, and DynamoDB locally
+- _Transform_ header indicates a SAM template
+- Three helpers for resources, _Function_ (lambda), _Api_ (Gateway), _SimpleTable_ (DynamoDB)

+{% include figure image_path="/assets/images/screenshots/aws-sam-flow.png" alt="" caption="Serverless Application Model Flow" %}